 Some examples include creating and distributing written information about potential symptoms to patients receiving their second COVID-19 vaccine, providing education about the flu vaccine, staffing a free blood pressure clinic at a local food bank, administering blood pressure and foot checks at the Shelter House of Iowa City, and giving free medical care at IC Compassion through the Mobile Clinic.

 Theresa Bechtel, DNP, RN, PCCN, CNE, is a faculty member in the College of Nursing who teaches practicum.
-She said a key benefit is that students become familiar with working with the University of Iowa Hospital and Clinics while the practicum showcases various community organizations that can benefit from partnerships with the College of Nursing.
+She said a key benefit is that students become familiar with working with the University of Iowa Hospital and Clinics.
+At the same time, the training showcases various community organizations that can benefit from partnerships with the College of Nursing.
 It also allows students to work with vulnerable populations in Iowa and fill gaps in health care and public health services.

 Bechtel said the practicum strives to meet community partners where they are, developing projects that advance mutually shared goals and objectives.
-Practicum faculty are continually looking for new partners while ensuring they sustain past partner relationships.
+Practicum faculty continually look for new partners while ensuring they sustain past partner relationships.

 Nursing students who completed the practicum indicate that working with these community organizations helps them better understand the broad impact of nursing.